This world desperately needs men and women who can build an emotional connection.

 See here an example:

-He builds his own castle on completely wrong foundations.
+He jumps in early with “I know how you feel” and builds his own castle on completely wrong foundations.

 Did you think connecting emotionally was all about “deep talk” and sharing childhood trauma?

 The art of charm says you shouldn’t use humor to emotionally connect with someone.

 That’s not fully correct.
 You shouldn’t only use humor, but laughing together is an extremely powerful way to connect with people.

 It releases oxytocin and, even more importantly, it says you share similar personalities.
 Laughing together, to use the words of an ex girlfriend of mine, communicates that you “ride the same wave”.

 Notice that the more abstract and weird the humor is, the more you two are bonded.